Bentley Park and Disability Advocacy

 Shaken by the comments, as the Joad family headed to California, Tom turned to the Preacher and said, “is that guy telling the truth?”
 The Preacher replied “the truth for him maybe, the truth for us we’ll see”!

-I realised there was no point in worrying about the future or judging my own life by the experiences of others.
+This passage certainly put my difficulties into perspective.
+It also helped me realise that there was no point in worrying about the future, or judging my own life by the experiences of others.
 Jenny and I were different, and so were the times we were living in.
 Spinal Cord Injury had ruined many peoples lives, but would that be the truth for me?
-I decided to have a go at everything I wanted to do and see what the truth would be for me.
+I decided to have a go at everything I wanted to do and just find out what the truth would be for me.

-However, exactly what to do had been my problem since my return from the spinal unit.
+However, exactly what to do had been my problem since my return from Princess Alexandra Hospital.
 So many different plans and ideas, but so few of substance.
 My only experience of any real value had been the small amount of time I had spent at University.
 Unfortunately, the University was about to re-locate to Smithfield, north of the city.
-Having been accepted to study at James Cook University we were certainly starting to realise how difficult transport would be living in Bentley Park.
-It would be too far for me to travel so what would I do?
-After much thought we decided we would move to Kewarra Beach.
+We realised how difficult transport would be from Bentley Park.
+It would be too far for me to travel there a two or three times a day, so what would we do?
+After much thought we decided to move to Kewarra Beach.
 It was an unfortunate financial decision, but in every other way it opened up opportunities.

 Clearly things were not right, and I was very passionate about people with disabilities being included in the community.
-I was also frustrated with being denied access to shops and businesses, simply by not able to get in.
-This was not good enough.
+I was also frustrated with being denied access to shops and services, simply by not being able to get in.
+This was not good enough!

-During the 90s, coming home to Bentley Park and getting involved in Disability Activism I became involved with a number of organisations committed to raising awareness of issues relating to people with disabilities.
-My involvement with these organisations included leading discussions and workshops as well as preparing press releases and engaging in media interviews.
+As a result of my passion, during the 90s I became involved with a number of organisations committed to raising awareness of issues relating to people with disabilities.
+My involvement with these organisations included leading discussions and workshops.
+I also developed skill in preparing press releases and engaging in media interviews.
+These were skills I would later find useful in Queensland politics.

 A local woman with quadriplegia, Gail Harris and myself contacted the Cairns Community Legal Centre (CCLC) to take an anti-discrimination action against the owner of Sunbus, Transit Australia.
 At CCLC we found the assistance of a lawyer and disability advocacy champion, Julie Fry.
-Julie agreed to act for Gail and I against Sunbus.
+Julie agreed to act for us against Sunbus.

 Prior to 1 July 1997 all government funded accommodation support in the Cairns area had been administered either by church run organisations or by the Endeavour Foundation.
 Gail Harris and I decided we wanted a local grass-roots provider that gave us agency, consistent with the mantra ‘nothing about us without us’.
 As a consequence we formed Far North Queensland Independent Living Support Association (FNQILSA) and recruited Julie Fry to be manager.